dkunimoto/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1
 This assignment makes use of data from a personal activity monitoring device.
-This device collects data at 5 minute intervals through out the day.
-The data consists of two months of data from an anonymous individual collected during the months of October and November, 2012 and include the number of steps taken in 5 minute intervals each day.
+This device collects data at five-minute intervals through out the day.
+The data set consists of two months of data from an anonymous individual collected during the months of October and November 2012 and include the number of steps taken in five-minute intervals each day.

 ## Loading and preprocessing the data